warmbowski/iounia/README.md

   - [x] Integrate GenAI into app for recording transcription and save to Convex in chunks by diarization
   - [x] Figure out how to add text embeddings to transcription chunks
   - [x] Maybe process audio files into transcriptions, summaries, and embeddings after audio is uploaded
-    - [ ] Maybe trigger with interaction, chron job, or webhook, whatever is best to reduce GenAI costs
+    - [x] Maybe trigger with interaction, chron job, or webhook, whatever is best to reduce GenAI costs
+  - [ ] Set up invite system for users to join campaigns

 ## Refinement list